-Despite the many challenges the South Africa economy has to deal with the exports of precious metals, such as Gold and platinum has surged 52% as in times of geopolitical and financial instability the demand for Gold surges.
-This made possible for South Africa to post a trade surplus of $115 million, which can be short-lived as the commodity super-cycle is over and the deflationary pressures should persist.
-Actually, the current account deficit has narrowed to 4.1% of GDP in 2015 from 5.4%.
+Despite the many challenges the South African economy has to deal with, the exports of precious metals such as Gold and platinum has surged 52%.
+This is because in times of geopolitical and financial instability the demand for gold surges.
+This made it possible for South Africa to post a trade surplus of $115 million, which will likely be short-lived as the commodity super-cycle is over, and the deflationary pressures still persist.
+Even though the current account deficit has narrowed to 4.1% of GDP in 2015 from 5.4%.

-In order for South Africa to maintain a balance of trade, it needs to diversify its exports beyond China and focus more on growing trade relationship within the African continent, as well as countries like Australia or South Korea.
+In order for South Africa to maintain a balance of trade, it needs to diversify its exports away from China and focus more on growing trade relationship within the African continent, as well as countries like Australia or South Korea.
 South Africa already has a superior skilled workforce that it gives an advantage over the rest of Africa, but it needs to cut the cost of production and resolve its shortage of electricity in order to become more globally competitive.